 THE BOTTOM LINE

-Keep your Rules of Golf book in your golf bag in case you need to review the procedure for making a claim during a match.
+Keep your latest Rules of Golf book in your golf bag in case you need to review the procedure for making a claim during a match.
+If you’re not sure about a rule, see if your opponent knows it better and you can agree on how to proceed.
 Or, choose to remain silent and let the match unfold.
 Knowing your options eliminates stress.